Understanding Git Internals

 refdelta.png

-For example let’s say you read these bytes (in hex):
+For example, the bytes (in hex):

 0xE5 0x8E 0x26